“Chatham was not a Mecca only. In a broader and truer sense, it was the coloured man’s Paris” -Rev. Richard R. Disney

 Welcome to the Chatham-Kent Black Historical Society

-The Chatham-Kent Black Historical Society is dedicated to the discovery, research, and preservation of the black history found in the Municipality of Chatham-Kent and the city of Chatham.
+The Chatham-Kent Black Historical Society, a Non-Profit Organization, is dedicated to the discovery, research, and preservation of the black history found in the Municipality of Chatham-Kent and the city of Chatham.

 In the early 1800’s five Black families settled along McGregor’s Creek in the tiny town of Chatham, then known as “the Forks”.
 The Village soon became a haven for runaway slaves and by 1850, its population was 1/3 Black.